-Logic probe using 7 segment display
+Logic probe with 7 segment display

 This logic probe with 7 segment display is designed with TTL technology and does not use LEDs to display the high and low logic levels found in many of the logical probes on the market.
 The circuit shows the capital letter “H” when there is a logical “1” or the capital letter “L” when there is a logical “0”.

-This logic probe is designed with TTL technology and only serves to diagnose circuits of the same technology.
+The logic probe is designed with TTL technology and only serves to diagnose circuits of the same technology.

 How does the logic probe with 7 segment display work?